GCSEs: Teachers 'angry' with English grades drop in Wales

 "The rumours are that the results for those who sat English language early, in January, were very good," he said.

 "What happened is that things were toughened up later.
-We genuinely don't know."'Evaluating the evidence'
+We genuinely don't know."

 A Welsh government spokesperson said the exam results released on Thursday "raised a number of serious questions about performance in English language GCSEs".